kianhayes/summer2024/README.md

 The research entails testing the performance of Athena++.
 Specifically, the performance of Riemann solvers and integrators included in the code along with its parallelization capabilities.
 Below I detail the various directories in this repository:

+A draft of the paper produced from this research can be found at

 ## /athena ##
 Contains various animations or plots from simulations and spreadsheets that I used to track data.